TanishaMitra18/Stories-with-Data/README.md

 # Stories-with-Data
-This repository contains all dashboards and reports I create using public datasets to unravel the hidden sides of the data story.
+This repository contains all visulaization reports I create using public datasets to unravel the hidden sides of the data story.

 ## Tools and Skills used:
 - Microsoft Excel